iZyns/LAHacks2023/README.md

 ## What we learned

-With most of us being first-timers at a hackathon, we learned how to work with React.JS, and collaborate/communicate with our team members.
+With most of us being first-timers at a hackathon, we learned how to work with React.JS and collaborate/communicate with our team members.

 ## What's next for ED-YOU

-We intend on adding videos, and deploying it to the internet outside of just running it locally on the computer.
+We intend on adding videos and deploying them to the internet outside of just running them locally on the computer.

 Features to come:
-- Coice channel
+- Choice channel
 - List of subjects and topics
-- Invite other user to a study space
+- Invite other users to a study space
 - Resources tab
 - Automatic deletion of a study space group when inactive for a period amount of time